jtvandijk/pg-polygon-merge-repo/README.md

 Shell script (using psql) that allows you to iteratively merge (aggregate) adjacent polygons stored in a Postgres/PostGIS database using a minimum attribute value.
 For instance, if you have polygons containing population data and you require all polygons to contain a minimum of 1,000 people, you can use this script to iteratively merge adjacent polygons until this threshold has been reached.
-With a large number of polygons to be aggregate this process may be slow.
+With a large number of polygons to be aggregated this process may be slow.

 __Iterative steps__

 The following steps are roughly taken until all polygons meet the mimimum value requirements.

-1. Copying relevant fields from input table to new output table.
+1. Copying relevant fields from input table to new (temporary) output table.
-2. Creating relevant (spatial) indicees.
+2. Creating relevant (spatial) indices.
-3. Re-indexing new output table.
+3. Assigning unique identifiers to new (temporary) output table.
-4. Calcuating for each polygon centroid the nearest other centroid.
+4. Calcuating for each polygon centroid its nearest neighbour (centroid distance).
-5. Selecting the first one in the list of polygons (ids) that do not pass requirements.
+5. Selecting the first polygon in the list of polygons (ids) that does not meet the minimum value requirements.
 6. Merge selected polygon with its nearest neighbour (centroid distance).
-7. Update polygon list (ids) that do not pass requirements.
+7. Update polygon list (ids) that do not meet the minimum value requirements.

 #### Usage
 The script can be excecuted by passing __12__ arguments.
 Arguments simply need to be provided in the